Head of Department:Ms L Nye BA (Sussex) PGCE (Reading)

-As a department, we consistently achieve a 90+ % A*-C pass-rate at GCSE, with optional languages achieving mainly 100% A*-C grades.
+As a department, we consistently achieve a strong A*-C pass-rate at GCSE, with optional languages achieving mainly 100% A*-C grades.
 At A Level, we are one of the most successful departments in the College.
 Every year a significant proportion of our students go on to university to study for degrees in, or involving, foreign languages

 A number of trips are organised throughout the year to enhance the students' linguistic experience through exposure to the living culture - or history in the case of Latin - of each particular linguistic community.
+Foreign Film Club is a popular period 7 activity and we run a number of fun and engaging competitions through the year.

 Gifted and Talented and Enrichment Programme